aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 We should see a `console.log` of all our bench data!

 Finally, we need to re-work our `BenchesMiddleware` so that instead of `console.log`ing the bench data, it dispatches the data as part of an action.

 * Import the `receiveBenches` Action Creator.
 * Re-write your success callback to dispatch a `RECEIVE_BENCHES` action with the response `data`.
+To do this you'll need to add another case statement.
+It should look something like the following.

 ```javascript
 case REQUEST_BENCHES: